turingschool/backend-curriculum-site/module2/lessons/joins_group_order.md

 ### Group

-Group will take the results and group them by a particular attribute.
-So, for example:
+* Group will take the result set and condense common rows by performing a calculation on the data.
+* We can only group on columns that are part of our "select" statement.
+* **We can't group data without a calculation (count, sum, average, etc).**

+Example:

 ```SQL
 # In SQL: